 Since we purchased the California State Park pass last year, we’ve been trying to visit our state parks as often as possible.
 It wasn’t until last spring, when everyone was going bonkers for wildflowers during the super bloom, that we learned about Anza-Borrego Desert State Park.
-This is California’s largest state park, located about 80 miles north west of San Diego.
+This is California’s largest state park, located about 80 miles north east of San Diego.
 Anza-Borrego is most well-known for its spring wildflowers, but we discovered enough natural wonders (like slot canyons, some almost alien-looking landscapes, and a few natural palm oases) to have us looking forward to coming back in any season.
 Here’s our guide to Anza-Borrego Desert State Park.

 When to visit Anza-Borrego Desert State Park